Mala (Yolandita Monge album)

-Mala, is the twenty-sixth (26th) studio album by Puerto Rican singer Yolandita Monge released by Universal Music Latino after the acquisition of Univision Music.
-This album was released on November 25, 2008, and follows the same musical and lyrical style as Demasiado Fuerte and was produced once again by José Luis Pagán.
+Mala (Bad) is the twenty-sixth studio album by Puerto Rican singer Yolandita Monge, released by Universal Music Latino after the acquisition of Univision Music.
+The album was released on November 25, 2008, and follows the same musical and lyrical style as Demasiado Fuerte and was produced by José Luis Pagán.

-Puerto Rican singer Yolandita Monge has been releasing albums regularly since the 1970s, moving steadily toward a sleek, commercially friendly Latin pop sound.
-This goal is fully realized on this album, but as both the title and the forbidding cover imply (the cover art features a dramatic close-up of Monge's mascara-smeared eyes), there is something darker here.
-Indeed, the songs are mournful and moody, even on the uptempo, cabaret-style title track.
-For long-time fans, there's no shortage of Monge's usual flair for pop hooks and excellent dramatic delivery.

-The album is available as a digital download at iTunes and Amazon.

 Reception

 The album achieved commercial success in Puerto Rico and some Latin America countries.
-A highly stylized music video for the track Mala was filmed and it is also available to download at iTunes.
+A highly stylized music video for the track "Mala" was filmed.